EricArcher/strataG/README.md

 * Added read.arlequin back.
 Fixed missing function error with write.arlequin.
 * Added summarizeSamples
 * Changed evanno from base graphics to ggplot2
+* Updated logic in labelHaplotypes to assign haplotypes if possible alternative site combinations match a present haplotype

 ## Changes to strataG v 1.0.5